Get latest posts straight to your mail box!

 It is pretty much a certainty that not every client will use the full resources allocated to their account.
 With only 6 clients using 10GB of storage space, the hosting company can carry on selling accounts until the server starts to show signs of becoming full.

-You can read the full article on overselling at UK WW web hosting section
+You can read the full article on UK Webmaster Forum web hosting section

 You can subscribe to UK WW feeds from here.